 Training Capacity and Rostering

-Foundation Trainees form a valuable part of the Critical Care team.
+Foundation doctors form a valuable part of the Critical Care team.
 Rostering of this group varies between units but care should be taken that there are sufficient training opportunities for all the trainees allocated to the unit at any one time.

-Stage 1 and Stage 2 trainees
+Stage 1 and Stage 2 doctors in training

-Stage 3 trainees
+Stage 3 doctors in training

-Stage 3 trainees may be rostered to be on-call from home.
-This may allow additional opportunities for training appropriate to this level of trainee but it is recognised that it is increasingly common for ICM to be delivered by consultants who are resident themselves.
+Units of eight level 3 or fewer beds should have only one Stage 3 doctor rostered to be on duty at any one time, excluding handovers.
+They may be rostered to be on-call from home, which would allow additional opportunities for training appropriate to this level of training, but it is recognised that it is increasingly common for ICM to be delivered by consultants who are resident themselves.